xmackex/replicator/README.md

 ### When does Replicator perform scaling actions against running jobs?

 Replicator will dynamically scale a job when:
-- A valid scaling policy for the job is present at the appropriate location within the Consul Key/Value Store and is enabled.
+- A valid scaling policy for the job task-group is present within the job specification meta parameters and has the enabled flag set to true.
 - A job specification can consist of multiple groups, each group can contain multiple tasks.
 Resource allocations and count are specified at the group level.
 - Replicator evaluates scaling thresholds against the resource requirements defined within a group task.
 If any task within a group is found to violate the scaling thresholds, the group count will be adjusted accordingly.

-### How does Replicator prioritize cluster autoscaling and job autoscaling?

-Replicator prioritized cluster scaling before job scaling to ensure the worker pool always has sufficient capacity to accommodate job scaling actions.

-- If Replicator initiates a cluster scaling action, the daemon blocks until this action is complete.
-During this time, no job scaling activity will be undertaken.

 ## Contributing